President's Task Force on Private Sector Initiatives

 The President's Task Force on Private Sector Initiatives was established by President Regan in 1981 to help encourage more private contributions of both human and financial resources to the progress of America's communities.
-Chaired by C. William Verity, Jr. the Task Force included 44 members and 11 committees.
-The Committee on Marshalling Human Resources, Frank Pace, Jr., chairman, set an agenda to encourage increased commitment, recruitment, placement, and management of volunteers in community service and to enhance the atmosphere for volunteering.
+Chaired by C. William Verity Jr. the Task Force included 44 members and 11 committees.
+The Committee on Marshalling Human Resources, Frank Pace Jr., chairman, set an agenda to encourage increased commitment, recruitment, placement, and management of volunteers in community service and to enhance the atmosphere for volunteering.
 VOLUNTEERS; A VALUABLE RESOURCE was prepared by the committee specifically for the use of policy makers.
 The development of the publication was directed by Susan C. Kudlow, on loan from Call For Action, Inc., and was written by Thomazine Shanahan.
-December 1982.

-Journal of Community Action Vol. 1, No. 4 1982 Community Partnerships; Perspectives on Partnerships; C. William Verity, Jr., William Aramony, Hon.
-Pierre DuPont IV, William White, E. Morgan Williams.